"… students are well-supported in their development, and the materials provided to students are clear, detailed and

 Newman has expanded its masters level provision aimed specifically at educational professionals teachers, lecturers and others working in educational settings in support roles in recognition of the importance of sustained professional development.

-We offer a generic MA Education and also specialist routes: MA Education (Leadership and Management), MA Education (Learning and Teaching), MA Education (Mentoring and Coaching), MA Education (Inclusion and SEN), MA Education (Catholic School Leadership) and MA Education (Early Childhood Education and Care).
+We offer a generic MA Education and also specialist routes: MA Education (Leadership and Management), MA Education (Learning and Teaching), MA Education (Mentoring and Coaching), MA Education (Inclusion and SEN), MA Education (Catholic School Leadership), MA Education (Early Childhood Education and Care) and MA Education (Safeguarding).

 Newman offers you the opportunity to enhance your professional knowledge, understanding and skills by developing and implementing systematic professional enquiry and research.